mitscheltobi/Leuz-python/README.md

 Please install all dependencies prior to running any script to avoid runtime errors.

 ## Further development:
-- commandline arguments for Data structure and custom behaviour
+- command line arguments for Data structure and custom behaviour
 - support for conversion of data from other Databases such as SEC EDGER